SeanCarrick/Intro/Cover_and_Contents.md

    6. Releasing the Project
    7. Maintaining the Project
    8. Conclusion: Wash, Rinse, Repeat
-8. Creating Our Main Project
+4. Creating Our Main Project
+   1. The Idea
-   1. Exploring the NetBeans Project More
+   2. Planning the Project
-   2. Our First Classes
-      1. Planning the Application Data
+      1. The Application Data
+      2. The Data Storage
+   3. Developing the Project
       1. The `Recipe` Data Object
       2. The `Ingredient` Data Object
       3. The `Category` Data Object
       4. The `Cuisine` Data Object
       5. Throwing Exceptions
+   4. Testing the Project
    5. Conclusion: Revising the Data Classes
+5. Creating the Data Files
+   1. The Idea
+   2. Planning the Files
-   3. File Access in Java
+      1. File Access in Java
-      1. Planning Our Files
+      2. Planning Our Files
-      2. Deciding How to Store Data
+      3. Deciding How to Store Data
+   3. Developing the Files
-      3. Creating Our File Access Class(es)
+      1. Creating Our File Access Class(es)
-      4. Trapping Exceptions
+      2. Trapping Exceptions
-      5. When to Throw and When to Catch
+      3. When to Throw and When to Catch
+   4. Testing the Files
-      6. Conclusion: Better Data Access
+   3. Conclusion: Better Data Access
-   4. Our Data Access Object
-      1.